-3.19 Only Enable Webmin Processes If Absolutely Necessary
+3.18 Only Enable Webmin Processes If Absolutely Necessary

-Not Applicable to SuSE, This section is retained for consistency with the other Linux Benchmarks
+Not Applicable to SUSE, This section is retained for consistency with the other Linux Benchmarks.

-3.20 Only Enable Squid Cache Server If Absolutely Necessary
+3.19 Only Enable Squid Cache Server If Absolutely Necessary

-Do you use the squid web cache to speed up web transactions?
+Question: Do you use the squid web cache?
 If the answer to this question is yes, proceed with the actions below.